Constellations

 While there are no Messier objects in Aquila, there is still a lot to see, especially if you have a big enough telescope.
 For example, two globular clusters lie in Aquila: NGC 6749 and NGC 6760.

-The two globular clusters are northwest of a line drawn between Delta Aquilae (the back) and Lambda Aquilae (the head).
-Closest to that line is NGC 6760, which shines at magnitude 9.1.
-Then, about two degrees farther away is NGC 6749 at magnitude 12.
+The two globular clusters are in the vicinity of Delta Aquilae.
+NGC 6760, which shines at magnitude 9.1.
+Then, about 2 degrees farther away is NGC 6749 at magnitude 12.

 In addition, several open clusters lie in Aquila, but most of them are faint.
-With this in mind, the best one to observe is NGC 6755, a 7.5-magnitude grouping found northwest of the star marking the back of the Eagle.
+With this in mind, the best one to observe is NGC 6755, a 7.5-magnitude grouping found near the star marking the back of the Eagle.
 Another good open cluster to try for is NGC 6709, which, at magnitude 6.7, appears in binoculars.
-NGC 6709 is about five degrees southwest of Zeta Aquilae, the upper wing of the Eagle.
-In between these two points is yet another cluster, NGC 6738.
+NGC 6709 is about near Zeta Aquilae, the upper wing of the Eagle.
+In between these two clusters is yet another cluster, NGC 6738.
 This sparse cluster is 8th magnitude.

-A lot of observers who come to Aquila use it to starhop to a cluster just over the border in Scutum.
+Also, a lot of observers who come to Aquila use it to starhop to a cluster just over the border of the constellation Scutum the Shield.
 The Wild Duck Cluster, M11, shines at magnitude 6.3, making it brighter than any clusters in Aquila.
 Here’s how to find it.

 Nebulae of Aquila